Census dates and academic withdrawal dates explained

 Standard & Non-Standard Teaching Periods

 All teaching periods have their own Census Date and Academic Withdrawal Date.
 The dates for non-standard teaching periods vary from that of standard semesters.
 To find the specific dates for your units view the Teaching Periods, Census and Withdrawal dates.
-Make sure you check your enrolment on studentConnect to confirm which teaching periods you are enrolled in.
+Please check your enrolment on studentConnect to confirm the teaching periods in which you are enrolled.